soukoku/AspNetCore.SpaServices.VueCli/README.md

-Provides support for [Vue CLI](https://cli.vuejs.org/) in ASP.net Core's SPA scenarios like the built-in support for react and angular.
-Only supported aspnet versions since 2.1 will be supported.
+Provides dev-time support for [Vue CLI](https://cli.vuejs.org/) in ASP.net Core's SPA scenarios.
+Only aspnet versions since 2.1 will be supported.

 This is mostly copied and modified from ASP.net Core's implementation for react